Strilets-Hlib/keras-spp/README.md

 # keras-spp
 Spatial pyramid pooling layers for keras, based on https://arxiv.org/abs/1406.4729 .
-This code requires Keras version 2.0 or greater.
+This code was updated in this fork to work with Keras version 3.0 or greater and Tensorflow.

 ![spp](http://i.imgur.com/SQWJVoD.png)